 So unending and extensive were the labors of excavating and maintaining the catacombs, it is not surprising that the occupation of grave-digging achieved the dimensions of a career in ancient Rome.
 A guild of fossores, or "diggers," was formed to manage the cemeteries.
 The position was a humble one, but by the fourth century, the ranks of this guild included a chief fossor, or mensor, a position combining the skills of an engineer and a master builder, who administered and scheduled the work on a catacomb.
 The many benefits and privileges of the fossores grew to such an extent that, around the end of the fourth and beginning of the fifth century, they became property managers and vendors of tombs (padroni).
 Their business ventures ceased by the mid-fifth century, however, following abuses of this privilege (1).
-The burial grounds used by Jews probably operated in a similar fashion to that described.
+The burial grounds used by Jews probably operated in a similar fashion to that described, perhaps in collaboration with congregational officials responsible for some oversight of the burial grounds.

 In the large grotto of the Monteverde catacomb, Muller found the head of an ascia or pickaxe, one of the most important tools of the fossor.
 The head was twenty-five centimeters long and three centimeters wide at its greatest width; in the center of the head was a hole into which a wooden handle must have been inserted.
 While this implement figures widely in frescoes and reliefs in the Christian catacombs, only three representations of it have been found in the Jewish catacombs of Rome; one each in the catacombs of Villa Torlonia and Vigna Cimarra, and one carved out of travertine in the Vigna Randanini catacomb.